realitix/realitix.github.io/_posts/2017-02-01-numpy-array-initialization-performance.md

 ## Context

 Usually, to create a NumPy array, you will use the `numpy.array` function but there is another way to do
 it: `numpy.fromiter`.
-The main difference is that `numpy.fromiter` can take any iterable, if you class implements `__iter__`, you can pass it to `numpy.fromiter`.
+The main difference is that `numpy.fromiter` can take any iterable, if your class implements `__iter__`, you can pass it to `numpy.fromiter`.

 *Note, `numpy.fromiter` only work with 1-dimensional array.*